Organ meats must be fresh and from healthy animals in order to make a tasty and nutritious dish.

 Add onions and distribute to cover bottom of pan.
 Cover and let simmer for 2 minutes.

-Spread livers on top of onions and garlic.
+Spread livers on top of onions.
 Cover and let simmer for approximately 5 minutes.

 Stir contents of pan.